achillesrasquinha/16SMaRT/README.md

 Have any queries?
 Post an issue on the [GitHub Issue Tracker](https://github.com/achillesrasquinha/16SMaRT/issues).

-## References

-A comprehensive list of references for the tools used is listed [here](REFERENCES.md).

 ## Citation

 If you use this software in your work, please cite it using the following:

 > Furbeck, R., & Rasquinha, A. (2021).
 16SMaRT - 16s rRNA Sequencing Meta-analysis Reconstruction Tool.
 (Version 0.1.0) [Computer software]. [https://github.com/achillesrasquinha/16SMaRT](https://github.com/achillesrasquinha/16SMaRT)

+A comprehensive list of references for the tools used is listed [here](REFERENCES.md).

 ## License